Toyota Ist: First generation (XP60; 2002)

 Based on the first generation Toyota Vitz hatchback, the first generation Ist also shared a platform with the Platz sedan.

 The model codes are NCP60 (1300, 2NZ, FWD), NCP61 (1500, 1NZ, FWD), NCP65 (1500, 1NZ, 4WD).

 The Ist was developed from the Vitz supermini in a crossover SUV bodystyle offering the flexibility of larger SUVs, but with the advantage of better fuel economy from a smaller vehicle.
 It first appeared at the 2001 Tokyo Motor Show, and went on sale on 8 May 2002 at Netz Store (all prefectures), Toyopet Store (excluding Osaka prefecture) and Toyota Store (Osaka prefecture only).
 It received its facelift on 30 May 2005 and was only available at Netz Store.

 The Ist is meant to cater to younger drivers, being sold as a Scion in North America and as the xA in the Middle East.
-The Ist interior features a unique interior with an easy to read central instrumental cluster position similar to the Vitz, Platz and Vios.
+The Ist interior is unique with an easy to read central instrumental cluster position similar to the Vitz, Platz and Vios.
 At its introduction, 42,000 orders were received in Japan.

 Its primary competitor is the Honda Fit and the Nissan March.
 The first-generation car was used by the Shizuoka Prefectural Police as a police car.

+The ist was offered in a variant tuned by TRD, with the same turbocharged 1NZ-FE Turbo as the Vitz RS Turbo/TRD Turbo M/GRMN Turbo or the Corolla Axio/Fielder GT TRD Turbo.
+Unlike those, the ist TRD Turbo was a dealer installed option and not a separate trim level, just like with the bB TRD Turbo.
+The car also had other enhancements, such as TRD suspension, muffler, air filter, front brake pads and emblems.